Philosophy

 Internal Family Systems gave me a way to turn toward that disconnection with honesty, compassion, and steadiness, and begin finding my way back to myself.

 This work unfolds by slowing down, turning inward, and learning to meet your inner experience with curiosity and care.
-As you begin to notice what is happening inside, your patterns start to make more sense, and a steadier connection with yourself begins to grow.
+As you become aware of what is happening inside, your patterns make sense, and a steadier connection with yourself grows.

 You step out of the constant push and create space to notice what is actually happening inside.